nomilkinmyhome/elasticmapper/README.md

 ## Contributing

 PR are welcome!
+If you want to help, please check [the issues](https://github.com/nomilkinmyhome/elasticmapper/issues) and fix one of them.
 Thank you for your contribution.

 ## License